BiaPyX/BiaPy-doc/source/workflows/instance_segmentation.rst

       git checkout grand-challenge

     You need to also set the variable ``PATHS.MAP_CODE_DIR`` to the path where ``mAP_3Dvolume`` project resides.
+    Also, test images and its corresponding ground truth labels must have the same name to run mAP calculation.
+E.g. ``testing_groundtruth-0001.tif`` example described in :ref:`instance_segmentation_data_prep` need to be ``testing-0001.tif`` instead.

   * **Matching metrics**, that was adapted from Stardist (:cite:p:`weigert2020star`) evaluation `code <https://github.com/stardist/stardist>`_.
 It is enabled with ``TEST.MATCHING_STATS``.
 It calculates precision, recall, accuracy, F1 and panoptic quality based on a defined threshold to decide wheter an instance is a true positive.
 That threshold measures the overlap between predicted instance and its ground truth.
 More than one threshold can be set and it is done with ``TEST.MATCHING_STATS_THS``.
 For instance, if ``TEST.MATCHING_STATS_THS`` is ``[0.5, 0.75]`` this means that these metrics will be calculated two times, one for ``0.5`` threshold and another for ``0.75``.
 In the first case, all instances that have more than ``0.5``, i.e. ``50%``, of overlap with their respective ground truth are considered true positives.